11 Things I Wish I’d Known Before Going on the Venice Simplon-Orient-Express

 Courtesy of Belmond

 Each itinerary has its own rewards, and indeed, every night is different depending on where you’re going and who you’re with.
-Here’s what I learned during a trip from Venice through Vienna to London on the Venice Simplon-Orient-Express with Belmond.
+Here’s what I learned during my own train journey from Venice through Vienna to London on the Venice Simplon-Orient-Express with Belmond.

-Left: Gardens at the Belmond Hotel Cipriani; Right: Laundry hangs above the streets in Venice.
+Left: Gardens at the Belmond Hotel Cipriani; Right: Laundry hangs above a street in Venice.

-Left: Gardens at the Belmond Hotel Cipriani; Right: Laundry hangs above the streets in Venice.
+Left: Gardens at the Belmond Hotel Cipriani; Right: Laundry hangs above a street in Venice.

 Photos by Sara Button

 Note that if your itinerary includes London (which many do), you’ll actually take a bus through the Chunnel before picking up a train on the other side.
-In England, passengers ride a Belmond British Pullman, in Europe, the Venice Simplon-Orient-Express.
+Passengers ride another Belmond train, the British Pullman, in England and the Venice Simplon-Orient-Express in Europe.

 As you book, think about how much time you want to spend on the train and how the journey itself will unfold.
 If you board in the afternoon and get off again early the next morning, you’ll miss more of the scenery via train and may not get to enjoy a leisurely breakfast or brunch—but you’ll have more time in your final destination.